-Then, Sir, I will not like to go into the delay that occurs in sanctioning the applications for assistance and others.
-But it has been pointed out in the Report that the projects, when their applications are pending, if they are not expeditiously disposed °f> then the case of those projects will rise due to the rise in pri: ces and, to that extent, the project becomes costly.
+Then, Sir, I will not like to go into the delay that occurs in sanctioning the applications for assistance But it has been pointed others out in the Report that the projects, their applications are pending, if they are not expeditiously disposed of, then the case of those projects will rise due to the rise in prices and, to that extent, the project becomes costly.
 Therefore, Sir, I will only plead with the hon.
 Finance Minister that the financial institutions funded by the Government from the loans or through the public exchequer should work efficiently and the money that is given to mills etc. is there.
 (Time bell rings)